TYanglab-NTHU/LiveTransForM/README.md

 ## About
 **LiveTransForm** joint semi-supervised JT-VAE (SSVAE) and artificial neural network (ANN) model for design of TM complexes as described in the manuscript "A Joint Semi-Supervised Variational Autoencoder and Transfer Learning Model for Designing Molecular Transition Metal Complexes".

-It allows for the embedding of molecules into a continuous latent space, and subsequent used transfer learning transition metal complexes spin state prediction
+It allows for the embedding of molecules into a continuous latent space.
+Subsequently, transfer learning ANN was used to predict the spin states of transition metal complexes.

 This repository contains the code we used in training of SSVAE, ANN as described in the manuscript.
 We have also included utility tools for decoding and encoding molecules, so that you can fit and train your own models.